Access and Service Improvement Ambassador

 William explains, “I want to help ensure that people living with bleeding disorders get the quality of care that they deserve and so it’s very important that our voices are represented in high level debates and forums about treatments and care.

 “A sense of community and support is also vital.
 My family had no known history of haemophilia when I was born, and I didn’t know anyone else with the condition until my early ‘20s.
-Now, being so involved with the Haemophilia Society in Northern Ireland and the UK, I can see how much I was missing in terms of peer support and sharing experiences with people who just ‘get it’.
+Now, being so involved with patient organisations, I can see how much I was missing in terms of peer support and sharing experiences with people who just ‘get it’.
 If you can get more involved, whether with your local group or as a volunteer, then the rewards are so worth it.”

 William completed the Step Up Reach Out Leadership Programme for young men with bleeding disorders in 2012/13 with the University of Houston/Bayer® and later acted as a mentor at international meetings.
 He also served as a patient representative on the UK Clinical Research Group from 2016-2018.
 Currently, he is completing an expert patient course with the European Patients’ Academy on Therapeutic Innovation.